 - 15. Start the engine and activate the HEADER DOWN switch (A) on the GSL to fully lower the header. - 16.
 Stop engine and remove key from ignition.

-17. Connect the header drive hoses and electrical harness (A) to the header.
+17. Connect header drive hoses (A) and electrical harness (B) to header.
 Refer to the rotary disc header operator's manual.